Learning from Self-Debate: Preparing Reasoning Models for Multi-Agent Debate: Experiments

 \subsection{Multi-Agent Debate}

-Table~\ref{tab:main-multi} compares \SDRL{} with the DAPO baseline under the decentralized MAD setting with $N{=}5$ agents and one debate round. \SDRL{}-rand stands for random pairing, and \SDRL{}-freq denotes frequency-based pairing for debate pair construction.
-Across both backbones, \SDRL{} yields consistent gains in both the post-debate performance (\textit{Debate}) and the first-round majority vote accuracy (\textit{Maj}).
+Table~\ref{tab:main-multi} compares \SDRL{} with the DAPO baseline under the decentralized MAD setting with $N{=}5$ agents and one debate round. \SDRL{}-rand denotes random pairing, and \SDRL{}-freq denotes frequency-based pairing for debate pair construction.
+The main observation is that \SDRL{} consistently improves multi-agent debate across model architectures.
+The strongest results are achieved by \SDRL{}-freq, which gives the best average \textit{Debate} accuracy for Qwen3-4B-Base and Qwen3-8B-Base, and matches the best result for Qwen2.5-3B.